 For the first time in recovery, I was able to accept all the things that I would normally use as excuses to drink.
 I accepted that I had to start from scratch, that I had to rebuild relationship’s, that I was not well, that it was going to take time, and that I could NEVER drink a drop of alcohol again.

-I’m sure the key to sobriety for me was being able to accept all these things, talking honestly and knowing what support and structure I needed around me from previous attempts at recovery and rehab.
+I’m sure the key to sobriety for me was being able to accept all these things.
+Along with talking honestly and knowing what support and structure I needed around me from previous attempts at recovery and rehab.

 I didn’t know it back on that first sober day in 2016, but if I just put everything into my recovery and sobriety, everything else that was broken would repair over time.
 Ultimately giving me a foundation to build the life I always wanted.